andHW/lod/README.md

 ### Other web projects

-This project is of course inspired by [r/place on reddit](https://www.reddit.com/r/place/) as well.
+This project is of course, inspired by [r/place on reddit](https://www.reddit.com/r/place/) as well.
+The color palette originates from the r/place.

 ### A Jojo Reference